 ECONYL® regenerated nylon

-ECONYL® regenerated nylon is made by recovering nylon waste - such as fishing nets from the oceans and aquaculture, fabric scraps from mills and carpets destined for landfill – and turning it into virgin quality nylon yarn that is then spun into fabrics.
-This amazing fiber turns waste into a fashion solution.
+ECONYL® regenerated nylon is an amazing yarn made by recovering nylon waste - such as fishing nets from the oceans and aquaculture, fabric scraps from mills and carpets destined for landfill.
+The yarn is then spun into high quality fabrics.
 It reduces the global warming impact of nylon by up to 90% compared with the material from oil.

 Upcycled fabrics: production leftovers & dead stock